 Onix Inferno Edgeless Pickleball Paddle

 Onix is back in the list with another edgeless paddle (see review above for the Sub-zero paddle ).
-Onix offers these two edgeless paddle in their product line.
+Onix offers these two edgeless paddles in their product line.
 Both of the paddles are made with Onix’s one-piece construction which creates a solid paddle.

-The main difference here is that the Inferno has an Aluminum Honeycomb Core not the patent pending Ribtec – Foam Core with Carbon Ribs that is featured in the Sub-Zero.
+The main difference here is that the Inferno has an Aluminum Honeycomb Core not the patent-pending Ribtec – Foam Core with Carbon Ribs that is featured in the Sub-Zero.

 The Onix Inferno has a wide body paddle shape that extends the width of the paddle, the end results is a large playing surface and hard to miss sweet spot.

 The contoured 4” “Ergo” grip from Onix is designed to contour to your hands.
-At 4 inches it’s defined as a small grip but a nice feeling grip and good option for any small to medium players.
+At 4 inches it’s defined as a small grip but a nice feeling grip and a good option for any small to medium players.
 Larger hands will require some added overgrip.